Nearly 20 percent of the U.S. population is fully vaccinated. Many countries may not hit that target this year.

 The Biden administration’s moves so far have focused on longer-term efforts to bolster the global rollout.

-In February, the White House threw its support behind Covax, announcing up to $4 billion dollars, including an initial contribution of $2 billion that Congress appropriated in December.
+In February, the White House threw its support behind Covax, announcing funding of up to $4 billion, including an initial contribution of $2 billion that Congress appropriated in December.

-And last month, the United States, India, Japan and Australia pledged to jointly manufacture and distribute up to 1 billion doses of coronavirus vaccine with a focus on Southeast Asia.
+And last month, the United States, India, Japan and Australia pledged to jointly manufacture and distribute up to 1 billion doses of coronavirus vaccines with a focus on Southeast Asia.
 But the timeline is long, with a goal of having things up and running before the end of next year.

 The Biden administration has so far resisted pressure to waive patent protections in a way that would allow more countries to make coronavirus vaccines.